MicrosoftDocs/iis-docs/iis/develop/runtime-extensibility/an-end-to-end-extensibility-example-for-iis-developers.md

 ---
-title: "An End-to-End Extensibility Example for IIS 7.0 Developers | Microsoft Docs"
+title: "An End-to-End Extensibility Example for IIS 7.0 Developers"
 author: rick-anderson
 description: "IIS 7 and above are built with a completely modular architecture, on top of rich extensibility APIs.
-This enables developers to easily add, remove and even r..." ms.author: iiscontent
+This enables developers to easily add, remove and even r..." ms.date: 11/24/2007 ms.assetid: dc56d2a3-5097-4c93-977a-6e13f4caec76 msc.legacyurl: /learn/develop/runtime-extensibility/an-end-to-end-extensibility-example-for-iis-developers msc.type: authoredcontent
-manager: soshir
-ms.date: 11/24/2007
-ms.topic: article
-ms.assetid: dc56d2a3-5097-4c93-977a-6e13f4caec76
-ms.technology: iis-develop
-ms.prod: iis
-msc.legacyurl: /learn/develop/runtime-extensibility/an-end-to-end-extensibility-example-for-iis-developers
-msc.type: authoredcontent
 ---